 - Organizational toxicity – The negative emotion/environment that decreases employee morale, significant infighting and drama, and an environment where personal battles result in harm to productivity.
-It is demonstrated through decreased employee morale, negative impact to the personal health and well-being of employees, increased hostility, silo creation, and rumor mongering.
+It is demonstrated through decreased employee morale, negative impact on the personal health and well-being of employees, increased hostility, silo creation, and rumor-mongering.
 Organizational toxicity is generally reported on a scale ranging from healthy to very toxic.

 - Backchannel communication – Communication channels can be formal, or informal, and have a tremendous impact on how initiatives, obstacles, risks, and issues are perceived, more than expected.
 Formal communication channels are announcements, reports, emails, and memorandum which are generally produced by individuals with formal authority.

 However, the informal channels can be of huge concern and are the back-channels that information flows through organizations.
 These back channels can be “water cooler talk,” rumor mills, informal discussions between colleagues and co-workers.
 It is generally the informal communication channels that shape the perception of initiatives rather than formal.